Hypoxic-Ischemic Encephalopathy (HIE)

 Prevention of birth asphyxia and HIE boils down to two major components:

 - Closely monitoring the mother and baby so that fetal distress or impending distress is recognized.

 - Quickly delivering the baby when fetal distress or impending distress are present.

 During pregnancy, the mother and baby should have regular prenatal tests to help ensure fetal health.
 If the pregnancy is high risk, more frequent prenatal testing is required and the mother should be referred to a maternal-fetal specialist.
 As soon as the mother is admitted to the labor and delivery unit, a fetal heart monitor should be attached to her body and the baby’s heart rate should be continuously monitored.

 When fetal distress occurs or is impending (i.e. a pregnancy/delivery complication has been identified), the medical team should make preparations for a possible emergency C-section while doing in-utero resuscitation maneuvers.
-It is very important to have skilled members of the healthcare team involved in labor and delivery.
+It is very important to have highly experienced members of the healthcare team involved in labor and delivery.
 It takes skill to interpret fetal heart tracings, and these tracings are often the only indication that a baby is experiencing birth asphyxia and HIE.
 The team also must be well-coordinated so that preparations and execution of a C-section delivery are fast.
-A delay in performing a necessary C-section can cause hypoxic-ischemic encephalopathy and permanent brain damage in the baby.
+A delay in performing a necessary C-section can cause HIE and permanent brain damage in the baby.